CLI (Computer Commander) MCP server

 2. Login to Smithery

-3. Select Claude Desktop as your client
+3. Select Claude Desktop on the right side

 4. Install with the provided key